 - electrolyte imbalance, which may cause kidney failure

-Many of these side effects, such as depersonalization and elevated heart rate, persist for only a few hours, or the duration of the high.
+Many of the side effects of ecstasy, such as depersonalization and elevated heart rate, persist for only a few hours, or the duration of the high.
+However, if molly is used repeatedly, the effects of high blood pressure and kidney damage may persist in the long term.

 How Long Do Ecstasy Withdrawal Symptoms Last?

+The duration of molly’s effects is not limited to the initial experience.
 Many people experience a comedown, which can last for several hours, and withdrawal symptoms, which may persist for a week or longer.
+However, at this time, that question is difficult to answer simply.

 More research is needed to determine how long ecstasy withdrawal symptoms last, but anecdotal evidence can provide some insight.